-- 4.1 Any person who operates a private hire service utilising one or more private hire vehicles must apply to the Council for a Private Hire Operator's Licence.
-Individual Hackney Carriage drivers operating under their own or a trading name as a sole trader are not required to hold a Private Hire Operator's Licence. - 4.1.2 The primary objective in licensing private hire operators is the safety of the public, both in the vehicles and at the operator's premises. - 4.1.3 A private hire vehicle may only be despatched to a customer by a private hire operator who holds a private hire operator's licence.
-Such a licence permits the operator to make provision for the invitation or acceptance of bookings for a private hire vehicle. - 4.1.4 A private hire operator must ensure that every private hire vehicle is driven by a person who holds a private hire driver's licence. - 4.1.5 All three licences: - Private hire operator's licence - Private hire driver's licence - Private hire vehicle licence must be issued by the same Licensing Authority
+- 4.1.1 The objective of licensing Private Hire Vehicle Operators is, again, the safety of the public, who will be using operator premises, vehicles and drivers arranged through them.
+The Council will grant a private hire operator licence provided the Council is satisfied that the applicant is a fit and proper person to hold such a licence. - 4.1.2 Any person who operates a private hire service utilising one or more private hire vehicles must apply to the Council for a Private Hire Operator's Licence.
+Individual

-- 4.1.6 Applications for an operator's licences must be made on the prescribed form, together with the appropriate fee.
-The Council will then decide whether the applicant is a fit and proper person to hold an operator's licence. - 4.1.7 The Operator must inform the Council in writing of any change of address (whether this is a home address or the address from which he/she operates).
+- Hackney Carriage drivers operating under their own or a trading name as a sole trader are not required to hold a Private Hire Operator's Licence. - 4.1.3 A private hire vehicle may only be despatched to a customer by a private hire operator who holds a private hire operator's licence.
+Such a licence permits the operator to make provision for the invitation or acceptance of bookings for a private hire vehicle. - 4.1.4 In order for an operator to prove that they are fit and proper they must provide evidence that they: - are of good repute; - have adequate arrangements for monitoring drivers, vehicles and the keeping of records: - are capable of ensuring that both themselves and their staff/drivers obey all the rules. - 4.1.5 All applicants for initial grant of a licence should allow at least four weeks before the licence is required to enable the local authority to undertake the necessary vetting procedures as detailed in this document. - 4.1.6 Planning consent may be required and all applicants must ensure that they obtain all the correct and necessary permissions before trading. - 4.1.7 Any application for the renewal of a licence which is not made before the expiry of the previous licence will be treated as an application for a new licence. - 4.1.8 Applications will only be acceptable if they include the following: - Application form completed in its entirety and signed by the applicant along with all the information prescribed. - Application for a Disclosure and Barring Service Basic Check, which can be obtained from DBS or Disclosure Scotland, completed by the applicant with accompanying identification or a current valid disclosure certificate completed within 1 month and obtained via an approved body which will allow an update service check to be performed. - The appropriate fee.
+The current fees are available online. - 4.1.9 A private hire operator must ensure that every private hire vehicle is driven by a person who holds a Swale drivers badge. - 4.1.10 Both Private hire operator's licence and Private hire vehicle licence must be issued by the same Licensing Authority - 4.1.11 The Operator must inform the Council in writing of any change of address (whether this is a home address or the address from which he/she operates).
 The Council will not grant an Operator's licence for any address outside the area of Swale Borough Council.
 This is to ensure that proper regulation and enforcement measures may be taken by the Council.
 It is in no way intended to be a restraint on the trade.